Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Comparative Statics

 \section{Comparative Statics}

-In the previous sections, we fully characterized the equilibrium strategies associated with a given distribution of risk aversion $\boldsymbol{R}$ and discussed how to select the optimal equilibrium.
-We now turn to comparative statics and ask a natural economic question: how does a shift in the distribution of risk aversion affect the resulting equilibrium investment behavior? {\cred In this section, we only consider the case where the equilibrium exists.}
+In the previous sections, we have derived, in closed form, the equilibrium strategies associated with a given distribution of the RRA $\boldsymbol{R}$ and discussed how to select the optimal equilibrium.
+We now turn to comparative statics and consider a natural question: how does a shift in the distribution of the RRA affect the resulting equilibrium investment behavior?